What Are Debt Settlement And Debt Consolidation?

 When you pursue a debt consolidation or debt settlement on your own and without legal assistance, you take several chances.
 You may not realize the disadvantages ahead of you, which include such scenarios as:

 - You may end up paying thousands of dollars to a debt settlement firm to negotiate with creditors on your behalf.
 However, one or more of your creditors may refuse to negotiate.

 - Even if a creditor agrees to accept less, the IRS views debt forgiveness as income, so you would have to pay taxes on any forgiven debt.

 - Even after consolidating your debts into one loan, you may not be able to keep up with payments.

-- Chapter 7 bankruptcy allows you to discharge 100 percent of many types of unsecured debt, including credit card and hospital bills, whether or not the creditor agrees.
+For many people, Chapter 7 or Chapter 13 bankruptcy is a better option.
+Chapter 7 bankruptcy allows you to discharge 100% of many types of unsecured debt, including credit card and hospital bills, whether or not the creditor agrees.
 In addition, the discharged debt will not be taxable.

 For More Information About Bankruptcy

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.